wipeautcrafter/jsfontpicker/README.md

 <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin="anonymous" />
 ```

-Now, depending on your implementation details, follow these instructions.
+Now, depending on your environment, choose one of the following:

+- [IIFE Bundle](#iife-bundle) → When using vanilla JavaScript, without ES modules
+- [ESM Bundle](#esm-bundle) → When using ES modules or a bundler

 ### IIFE Bundle